mvsaha/blahb/docs/1_intro.md

 - Always, *always* `.sel` in order of increasing dimensions if you have multiple criteria on different dimensions.
 Selection is a linear time operation on all dimensions but the first, but roughly O(log n) in the first dimension because the first column of `.loc` is sorted ascending due to its lexicographical ordering (this is a class invariant).
 - Selecting values using an array criterion is slow even on the lowest dimension.
-If you can formulate your problem to avoid this you should.
+If you can formulate your problem to avoid array-based selection you should.

 ---
 ### `.omit(dimension, criterion)`